Table of Contents

 I. Child Development and Pedagogy Syllabus- 30 Questions

 Child development and pedagogy are some of the most crucial subjects for the CTET exam.
 This is a very conceptual & theoretical subject.
 It analyzes the candidate’s conceptual understanding.
-The students can score well in this section if they will study each topic extensively.
+The students can score well in this section if they study each topic extensively.
 This section consists of 30 questions.
 Each correct response carries 1 mark.

 a) Child Development (Elementary School Child)-15 Questions